Business and Human Rights

 The course encompasses a 5-week period.
 Participants are expected to engage in approximately 25 hours of active learning through readings, videos, discussions and quizzes.

-The course is articulated in two modules:
+The course is articulated in two parts:

-Module 1 focuses on the general international framework on the relation between business and human rights.
+Part 1 focuses on the general international framework on the relation between business and human rights.
 In particular, it summarily explains standards, mechanisms, benefits and challenges in the current set up, especially at the United Nations and regional level.
 Specific attention will be paid to the UN Guiding Principles, the UN Global Compact, and other recent initiatives, examples and practices.

 Module 1 - International Framework